 Highlights of Training

-If you have any questions regarding the resident perspective of the program, please contact interventional radiology resident Dr. Mina Makary, Mina.Makary@osumc.edu.
+If you have any questions about the program, please contact Dr. Mina Makary, an OSU Interventional Radiologist, at Mina.Makary@osumc.edu.

 Interventional Oncology (IO)

 Applications for the Integrated Interventional Radiology IR/DR Residency Program and the Independent Interventional Radiology Residency are accepted through the Electronic Residency Application Service (ERAS) only.
 Please refer to ERAS or the contact person at your school to learn more about applying for residency.